Deep-learning Assisted Detection and Quantification of (oo)cysts of Giardia and Cryptosporidium on Smartphone Microscopy Images: Supplementary Information

 The null hypothesis is that there is no difference between the cysts-count predictions between the non-experts and models.
 The p-values are provided in \autoref{tab:giardia_significance} for \emph{Giardia} and \autoref{tab:crypto_significance} for \emph{Cryptosporidium}.
 We observed significantly different results among all the non-experts and between Non-expert $2$ and models.
 All three models significantly outperformed the non-experts for the detection of \emph{Cryptosporidium}.
 However, for \emph{Giardia}, only Faster RCNN had a statistically significant difference in performance compared to Non-expert 1 and Non-expert 2.
 In contrast, RetinaNet had a statistically significant difference in performance compared to Non-expert 3.
 Faster RCNN and RetinaNet were significantly better than non-expert human $3$ in predicting \emph{Giardia} and \emph{Cryptosporidium}.

-\subsection{Choice of thresholds}
+\subsection{Choice of Thresholds}

-To calculate the precision, recall, and f1-score of the object detection models, we plotted the precision-recall of the respective detectors for different values of iou thresholds and confidence scores, ranging from 0.1 to 1 with a step size of 0.1, as in \autoref{fig:thresholds} Then, we selected the thresholds by observing the respective plot to get the best precision and recall.
+To calculate the precision, recall, and F1-score of the object detection models, we plotted the precision-recall of the respective detectors for different values of iou thresholds and confidence scores, ranging from 0.1 to 1 with a step size of 0.1, as shown in \autoref{fig:smartphone_thres} and \autoref{fig:brightfield_thres}.
+Then, we selected the thresholds by observing the respective plots to get the best precision and recall.